charlottegray17/100-days-of-code/log.md

 Tomorrow, I will finish plugging in the answers.
 I'm not sure what will happen in the case that two titles yield from the same results.
 That will be a good experiment to run I suppose!

 Still it's now 02:14 am and I am done for the night.
 I will rest soundly for the next 5 hours.

+### Day 12: Monday May 18th, 2020

+**Today's Progress**: Made breakthrough with generator in the early hours, but now after plugging in all the results, it doesn't really work as when two movies have the same values - the machine doesn't produce a result - or produces the incorrect one.

+I'm styling this, and leaving it for now. perhaps to return later.

+**Thoughts** I know without a shadow of a doubt there is an easier way to do this.
+I just don't know what it is and that is ever so slightly agonising.
+Still I get to trawl through Messina's filmography which was a treat.

 **To Do's**